 As I noted above, no schema.org markup was required to have semantic closeness.
 Meaning happens, and some HTML elements have meaning baked right into them, which goes beyond just how they present things on an HTML page.

-So the next time that you see someone state that there is no correlation between the use of a heading element and ranking at Google, ask them if they accounted for semantic closeness and leave them scratching their head.
+So the next time that you see someone state that there is no correlation between using a heating element and ranking at Google, ask them if they accounted for semantic closeness and leave them scratching their head.
 If they don’t get it, they probably never will.

 6. Page Segmentation

-You may find yourself asking why the Microsoft link, and honestly it’s probably because Microsoft has written much more about page Segmentation and carried the ideas and concepts behind it much further than Google or Yahoo.
+You may find yourself asking why the Microsoft link.
+Honestly, it’s probably because Microsoft has written much more about page Segmentation and carried the ideas and concepts behind it much further than Google or Yahoo.

 Google does have a few patents directly on the concept of page segmentation, and I included in it my “10 most important SEO Patents” series.